hoplon/javelin/README.md

 ;; Disconnects c from the propagation graph so it can be GC'd.

 (alts! cs*)
-;; Creates a cell whose value is a list of changed values in the cells cs.
+;; Creates a formula cell whose value is a list of changed values in the cells cs.
 ```

 ## License